Skip to Content

 Date/Time: Saturday, Oct 28, 2023 | 2:00 PM – 9:00 PM

-St Isidore Historical Plaza will host a celebration of Día de los Muertos that will feature an altar display contest, costume contest, face painting, Folkloric dancing, live music, and delicious food and drinks.
-Visitors are invited to participate in the creation of Altars.
-Altars can be created through a wide spectrum of dedications, depending on one’s creative desire.
-This is your opportunity not only to honor your loved ones who have departed from this world—it is also an opportunity to come together as a community to embrace this celebration of life.
-Reserve your altar display space.
+St Isidore Historical Plaza‘s Día de los Muertos celebration features an altar display contest, costume contest, face painting, Folkloric dancing, live music, and delicious food and drinks.
+Visitors are invited to get creative and participate in the creation of Altars to honor loved ones who have passed on and come together as a community to embrace this celebration of life.
+Participants are invited to reserve an altar display space.

 Mission Viejo